insure logo

 Additional exclusions

 The above were standard exclusions for a homeowners policy.
-There are other exclusions that can vary by insurance company.
-Check with your insurer and read your policy in full to make sure you know all exclusions.
+Other exclusions can vary by insurance company.
+Check with your insurer and read your policy in full to ensure you know all exclusions.
 Here are a few additional exclusions that may turn up in homeowners insurance:

-• Dog breeds: Most homeowners policies will cover dog bites if your pooch takes a chunk out of someone, but some policies have exclusions based on the dog breed.
-If your pup is a Rottweiler, German Shepherd, or Pit Bull they may be excluded from coverage.
+• Dog breeds: Most homeowners policies will cover dog bites, but some policies have exclusions based on the dog breed.
+Your pup may be excluded from coverage if it is a Rottweiler, German Shepherd, or Pit Bull.
 Check your policy for breed exclusions.

-• Home-based business: If you run a business out of your home most homeowner insurance policies will not offer liability coverage to losses related to the business.
-Business property loss is capped around $2,500 with most homeowner policies.
+• Home-based business: If you run a business out of your home most homeowner insurance policies will not offer liability coverage for losses related to the business.
+Business property loss is capped at around $2,500 with most homeowner policies.

 • Pest damage: A standard homeowner policy will exclude damage caused by pests and will not cover the cost of pest removal.